 In the Age Newspaper it was reported that the Warburton Mountain Bike Destination Project would make Warburton ‘The Mountain Bike Capital of Australia’ – The Age 31 July 2015

-It is estimated that the Project will attract 165,000 tourists per year over the forty week period that it is planned to have the tracks open.
+It is estimated that the Project will attract up to 165,000 tourists per year over the forty week period that it is planned to have the tracks open.
 This is a total of 4,125 visitors per week.
 This is additional to other visitors, including those that currently use the RailTrail and the new tourists that will use the Yarra Valley Trail that is also under development.

 The project began when Andrew Swann and Jerry Healy of the Fat Tyre Flyers (a mountain biking group) began to activate for mountain biking trails in Warburton in September 2006.
 They approached the Warburton Advancement League who put them in contact with Stuart Ored of Parks Victoria.
 Parks identified the project as compatible with their “Healthy Parks, Healthy People” initiative.
 Parks appointed a project manager, Steve Pellan, gave the project a name, Warburton Cycling Hub (WCH) and started reviewing the potential locations for trail development.
 In six months more ‘stake holders’ were brought on board including the Shire of Yarra Ranges, CEDA (Community Economic Development of Australia), DELWP (Department of Environment, Land, Water and Planning) and a variety of Mountain Biker organisations that were amalgamated into the YRMTB.